To share photos and files with other devices that are nearby, use Quick Share.

 - For a Galaxy device with Android 10 and One UI 2.1 or later, the settings and features can be different.
 Learn how to use Quick Share feature on Galaxy devices.

-- On your Android device, open the content, like a photo or webpage from any app.
+- On your Android device, open a content that you want to share, like a photo or webpage.

 - Tap Share